kmuto/review/doc/format.md

 ## Paragraph

-Paragraph needs one empty line.
+Paragraphs are separated by an empty line.

 Usage: